Jafar-e-Tayyar

 Jafar-E-Tayyar or Jaffar-E-Tayyar Cooperative Housing Society (J.T.C.H.S.) is one of the neighbourhoods of Malir District in Karachi, Sindh, Pakistan.
-The resident population is 99% Shia in Jafar-e-Tayyar.
+The resident population is 99% Shia Muslims in Jafar-e-Tayyar.

-History Of Jafar Tayyar
+History of Jafar Tayyar

 As Karachi's population grew, mourning also spread to different parts of the city.
 There is also a Jaffar Tayyar Society in these settlements.
 Jaffar Tayyar Society is located in Malir District and has a population of over 60,000.
 These include Hasnain Society, Ammar Yasir, Ghazi Town, and Bagh Asad.
 This entire population consists of believers and is now a regular union council of Malir District.